 Abrasion testing is critical for porous structures, as poor integrity can have adverse effects in-vivo.
-The most commonly performed test is Taber abrasion, which consists of a circular coating sample which is repeatedly contacted by an abrasive wheel.
+The most commonly performed test is Taber abrasion, which consists of a circular porous coating sample which is repeatedly contacted by an abrasive wheel.
 Results can be used for comparative purposes when evaluating coating types of suppliers or compared to general acceptance criteria set by a regulatory agency

 Rotating Beam Fatigue (ASTM F1160)

 Rotating beam testing consists of an hourglass-shaped, coated rod which is loaded about its long axis as a beam.
-During testing, the specimen’s surface material is subject to the greatest amount of stress, making this an ideal test for determining properties of porous coatings.
+During testing, the specimen’s surface material is subject to the greatest amount of stress, making this an ideal test for determining properties of a porous structure.

-Element’s metallurgical laboratory performs a variety of evaluations on porous coating samples, including coating thickness, coating surface roughness, porosity level (volume percent void), and morphology of pores.
+Element’s metallurgical laboratories perform a variety of evaluations on porous coating samples, including coating thickness, coating surface roughness, volume percent void, and morphology of pores.

 Our metallurgical evaluation tools